Site map

 I waited a quarter of an hour in the crush to place my order.
 It took an hour for my lamb and rosemary

-pie to make an entrance in the garden.
+pie to make an entrance into the garden.

-Fast forward say three years.
-Sixty-nine new households have appeared in the community, who are
+Fast forward, say, three years.
+Sixty-nine new households have appeared in the community.
+Their

-living 150 metres or so from the Red Lion.
-How on earth could the hostelry cope with the demand?
+residents are living 150 metres or so from the Red Lion.
+How on earth could the hostelry cope with